PrasannaNatarajan/CSD342-Data-Mining/Lab2-K_Means_Clustering/README - Lab 2 - KMeans.md

 `java Lab2 -k 7 -d 1 -f input.csv`

-Any specifiers omitted by the user will use the defaultvalues during execution.
+Any specifiers omitted by the user will use the default values during execution.

 ### **PERFORMANCE METRICS**